robdodson/angular-custom-elements/README.md

 ## Usage

-- Include the `ce-bind.module.js` script in your page.
+- Include the `dist/ce-bind.(min.)js` script in your page.
 - Add `robdodson.ce-bind` as a module dependency to your app.
-- **For interpolated/two-way bindings**: Add the `ce-interpolated.directive.js`
-script to your app and add the `ce-interpolated` directive to any Custom Element or Polymer Element to keep your interpolated bindings in sync.
+- **For interpolated/two-way bindings**: Add the `ce-interpolated` directive to any Custom Element or Polymer Element to keep your interpolated bindings in sync.

 ```html
 <div ng-controller="MainCtrl as main">